Business Insight

 • Outpace regulator expectations before your next incident – Managing cyber risk is now a normal part of doing business – this means understanding that a breach is a case of "when", not "if".
 Understand the evolving expectations of regulators, and measure your cyber maturity against them.
 We provide a quick guide to the "new normal" of regulator expectations and how to establish a defensible position in a post incident investigation through redefining readiness.

-The Australian Government introduced a suite of cyber security legislation on 9 October 2024.
-The new bills are a long time coming – originally signalled as part of Australia's 2023-2030 Cyber Security Strategy, with proposals clarified through ongoing consultation.
+The Australian Parliament passed a suite of cyber security legislation on 25 November 2024.
+The new laws have been a long time coming – originally signalled as part of Australia's 2023-2030 Cyber Security Strategy, with proposals clarified through ongoing consultation.

-Updating policies and playbooks to respond to the bills will not be enough to build the cyber readiness and maturity now expected by regulators, the market and the public – and to successfully navigate an increasingly hostile cyber threat environment.
+Updating policies and playbooks to respond to new laws will not be enough to build the cyber readiness and maturity now expected by regulators, the market and the public – and to successfully navigate an increasingly hostile cyber threat environment.

-In this article, we'll take a closer look at three key areas addressed by the reforms – and explain why adapting to the cyber bills is just one part of thorough and comprehensive planning for cyber incidents:
+In this article, we'll take a closer look at three key areas addressed by the reforms – and explain why adapting to the legislation is just one part of thorough and comprehensive planning for cyber incidents:

 • obligations to report ransom payments don't change the fact that paying a ransom remains a legal, operational and reputation hurdle and in many cases is your least viable (and least reliable) option;